Russell-Waterhouse/blog/content/post/trends.md

 Code that's easier to reason about, fewer bugs from mutable state, composability, better concurrency support, easier testing, fearless refactoring, and so on.

-All of this was promised to me, none of it delivered.
+All of this was promised to me, and I was desperate to try it and experience the functional programming nirvana that the Haskell and F# talked about online.

 ## 2022: Haskell

 In 2022, I continued learning Haskell while I finished my degree.
 I didn't learn much else about programming, as I was going deep into cybersecurity with dreams of red-teaming.
+What I learned about cybersecurity was very helpful later, but there's no need to get into it in this blog post.

 ## 2023: Haskell and Ruby